dkypuros/current-working-dir/README.md

 ```

 ## 7.2.11.
 Installing RHCOS and starting the OpenShift Container Platform bootstrap process

+## 7.2.11.1.
+Installing RHCOS by using an ISO image (Test ISO installation)

 You can configure RHCOS during ISO and PXE installations.
 Both options need a webserver, so we will set this up now.

 ```bash